HorvathLab/ReQTL/README.md

 * Names of the SNP, SNP location, expression, and gene location files from build_gene-exp_matrix.R and build_SNV_matrix.R
 * Names of the cis and trans output files
 * Name of the output file for the qq plot (with .tiff extension)
-* *Optional:* name of the covariates file (requires modification of the script as specified in the in-code documentation)
+* *NOTE:* Covariates file can be used (requires modification of the script as specified in the in-code documentation)

 #### Output
 * One file (in the script’s directory) with the cis eQTLs with a p value < 0.00001